toydog/DataMadnessKickstarter/README.md

 # DataMadnessKickstarter
 An analysis on the success of Kickstarter Projects (UM Project)

 This was a short project which is summarized in the following video.
+The dataset can be obtained from https://www.kaggle.com/kemical/kickstarter-projects?select=ks-projects-201801.csv

 https://vimeo.com/401928960